 Early History of the Newmyke family

 This web page shows only a small excerpt of our Newmyke research.
-Another 167 words (12 lines of text) covering the years 129 and 1290 are included under the topic Early Newmyke History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) covering the year 1290 is included under the topic Early Newmyke History in all our PDF Extended History products and printed products wherever possible.

 Newmyke Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Newmyke are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Newmyke include Newmarch, Newmarche, Newmarsh, Newmarshe, Newmark, Numarch, Numarche, Numark, Newmack, Newdiche, Newdick and many more.

-Early Notables of the Newmyke family (pre 1700)
+Early Notables of the Newmyke family

 More information is included under the topic Early Newmyke Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Newmyke family

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Newmyke, or a variant listed above: John Newmarch, who came to Rowley, MA in 1643; William Newmarch, who settled in Maryland in 1679; Jonathon Newmarsh, who settled in Virginia in 1726; H. Newmark who came to San Francisco Cal. in 1862.